 1. Sub-optimal content is one of the leading causes of low web traffic

-Poor-quality content is one of the leading causes of low web traffic so it’s vital that you get this right.
+Poor-quality content is one of the leading causes of low web traffic, so it’s vital you prioritise having good quality, valuable content on your site.
+Quality is far more important than quantity.

 2. Old information

-Having bad content is a big no-no but it doesn’t matter how good your content is if it’s too old.
+Having bad content is a big no-no but it doesn’t matter how good your content is if it’s too old and there’s plenty of newer content that’s just as good.

 3. Poor user experience (UX)